Internet Threat Protection (ITP) Troubleshooting Guide

 Step 3: Collect logs and diagnostic info

-- admins can request that end users send logs via the CSE desktop app;
+- Request that end users send logs via the CSE desktop app.

-- admins can capture an http archive file (HAR file) so that they can view calls and responses associated with a web session;
+- Capture an HTTP Archive file (HAR file) to view calls and responses associated with a user’s web session.

-- admins can review how a specific domain is being handled by using the Lookup domain search function in the ITP policy.
+- Review how a specific domain is being handled by using the Lookup domain search function in the ITP policy.

 Step 4: Apply relevant fixes